napari/napari/docs/guides/translations.md

 For these case, all the `trans._*` methods provide an extra parameter `deferred`.
-When used and set to `True`, the methods will return an instance of a `TranslationString` which provides two methods, `TranslationString.translation()` and `TranslationString.value()`.
-The former provides the translation and the later provides the original string.
+When used and set to `True`, the methods will return an instance of a `TranslationString` which provides two methods, `TranslationString.value()` and `TranslationString.translation()`.
+The former provides the original untranslated string and the later provides the translated string.
 Additionally, the `string` representation of this object will default to use the original string.

-Whit this, we can also provide the correct translations when using the napari application and displaying messages on the notifications manager in the language selected by the users.
+With this, we can also provide the correct translations when using the napari application and displaying messages on the notifications manager in the language selected by the users.